gabriel1628/open-webui-documentation/user-guide.md

 ## FAQ

-**Can't reach the URL, what to do?**
+**Why can't I open the application in my browser?**
 <br>
-Delete browsing data, at least from the last time you succeeded to connect to the app
+Try to delete browsing data, at least from the last time you succeeded to connect to the app.